tlancon/CIM/README.md

      a new layer with the proper transform applied.

    * napari will need to be installed separately for this to work: `pip install napari`

+9. For more detailed instructions and more information, open the documentation from inside the app.

 Numbered steps above correspond to the locations indicated in the screenshot below: